michael2012z/BitBible/markdown/KJV/files/Num.md

 15. Number the children of Levi after the house of their fathers, by their families: every male from a month old and upward shalt thou number them.

-16. And Moses numbered them according to the word of the Lord, as he was commanded.word: Heb. mouth
+16. And Moses numbered them according to the word of the Lord, as he was commanded.

 17. And these were the sons of Levi by their names; Gershon, and Kohath, and Merari.